Ztiany/av-cv-learning/Web/Imooc-5G-WebRTC/node-webrtc/public/README.md

 2. media-stream: Learn how to use the media stream and play it.
 3. media-recorder-camera: Learn how to use the media recorder to record the media stream.
 4. media-recorder-screen: Learn how to use the media recorder to record the screen.
+5. chat-room: Learn how to use Socket.io to create a chat room (Socket.io will be the signaling server for WebRTC later).
+6. local-media-transmission: RTCPeerConnection to RTCPeerConnection(Locally, without signaling server and stun/turn server).
+This is for us to learn use APIs of the RTCPeerConnection.